texfaq/texfaq.github.io/FAQ-reallyblank.md

 provide commands `\cleartooddpage` and `\cleartoevenpage`, which both take an optional argument (the first, with no argument, being an equivalent of `\cleardoublepage`).
-One can achieve ''special'' effects by putting commands in the optional argument: the `\clearemptydoublepage` we're after would be achieved by `\cleartooddpage[\thispagestyle{empty}]`.
-The commands will also serve if you want the surreal effect of ''This page intentionally left blank'' in the center of an otherwise empty page.
+One can achieve "special" effects by putting commands in the optional argument: the `\clearemptydoublepage` we're after would be achieved by `\cleartooddpage[\thispagestyle{empty}]`.
+The commands will also serve if you want the surreal effect of "This page intentionally left blank" in the center of an otherwise empty page.